HomeGymAdvice.comUpdated April 2026

 ## Best All-Round: AmazeFan Multi-Grip

-If you are serious about pull-up training — sets of 8-15 reps, different grip positions, training consistently — the AmazeFan is worth the extra £10 over the Iron Gym.
-The ergonomic grip handles are angled for wrist comfort.
-The 200kg rating is notably higher than most doorframe bars.
+If you are serious about pull-up training — sets of 8-15 reps, different grip positions, training consistently, or progressing to weighted vests — the AmazeFan is worth the extra £10 over the Iron Gym.
+The ergonomic grip handles are angled for wrist comfort on longer sets.
+The 200kg rating is notably higher than most doorframe bars and gives room for progression.

 The alloy steel construction is visibly more substantial than budget bars.
-The smart hook system fits a wider range of door frame profiles than the Iron Gym traditional hooks.
+The smart hook system fits a wider range of door frame profiles than the Iron Gym traditional hooks, including shallow or rounded frames.

 The only reason not to buy this first is if you are unsure whether you will maintain a pull-up habit.
-In that case, start with the JX Fitness or Iron Gym and upgrade when you have proven the habit.
+In that case, start with the JX Fitness or Iron Gym at £20-25 and upgrade when you have proven the habit over 6-8 weeks.
+You'll know whether pull-ups matter to you by then.

 ---